Besendorfer/Besendorfer/README.md

 Welcome to my GitHub page!
 It is currently in the process of being overhauled.
 Feel free to look around; just know that it may not be fully up-to-date or as robust as I'm hoping it will be in the near future.

+Bio: My name is Teancum Besendorfer, but please call me TJ.
+I like to get things done right the first time.
+This can, of course, spiral into perfectionism, so a balance is necessary.
+I'm fascinated with both functional and reactive programming.
+I love delighting users, whether those users are an application's user, or a developer using a tool.

 [![Besendorfer's GitHub stats](https://github-readme-stats.vercel.app/api?username=Besendorfer&theme=chartreuse-dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

 <!--